 List of organisations offering work experience or internships

-- If you use generic terms such as ‘graduate laboratory scientist jobs in UK’ or 'medical laboratory technician', this will generate a large number of results.
-To narrow down your search, replace UK with your preferred location and type of work, for example, 'environmental laboratory analysis jobs Nottingham'.
+If you use generic terms such as ‘graduate laboratory scientist jobs in UK’ or 'medical laboratory technician', this will generate nationwide results.
+To narrow down your search, replace UK with your preferred location and type of work, for example, 'environmental laboratory analysis jobs, Nottingham'.

 There are lots of sources of vacancies available online and job adverts will be posted on generalist recruitment sites such as Indeed, Reed, TotalJobs, Adunza, Job Rapido, and LinkedIn Jobs to more specialist sites such as Pharmajobs and Europharmjobs.